The 5 Python Skills You Need Before You Study Machine Learning

 After you train your model, you typically need to use data visualizations to evaluate your model, or compare several models against each other.

-For example, you can use data visualization to plot learning curves, which diagnose problems with high bias or high variance.
+You can also use data visualization to plot learning curves, which diagnose problems with high bias or high variance.

-Beyond learning curves, there are dozens of ways that you can use data visualization in model evaluation, for things like hyperparameter tuning, model comparison, and more.
+Beyond learning curves and ROC curves, there are dozens of ways that you can use data visualization in model evaluation, for things like hyperparameter tuning, model comparison, and more.

 The point is, data visualization is essential for model evaluation.